N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

 Ibrahim H: We went over how our system will work, discussed basic use cases, and made UI designs.

+Jeysen A: learned about the backend of the game design that we are going to create.

 ### Project Perspective
 1. Appreciations